Depression is something almost all of us deal with, and it absolutely sucks.

 Animals are a great way to relieve stress and take your mind off of the real world.

-As someone with depression, dealing with these animals will help with that stress and anxiety that comes with the territory.
+As someone with depression, dealing with these animals will help with the stress and anxiety that comes with the territory.

-I know when I took out dog to the vet that the assistant was extremely helpful.
+I know that when I took my dog to the vet, the assistant was extremely helpful.

 7. Car Salesman